omltcat/turbulent-flow/paper/paper.md

     - Any subsection of the field.
     - At any point in time after generation.

+A quick start guide is provided in the [README.md](https://github.com/omltcat/turbulent-flow?tab=readme-ov-file#quick-start) of the repository.

 The generated field is fully wrapped around on all boundaries, ensuring conservation of mass and momentum.
-How wrapped around is handled in different flow scenarios is detailed in the [Module Guide (MG)](https://github.com/omltcat/turbulent-flow/blob/main/docs/Design/SoftArchitecture/MG.pdf).
+How wrapped around is handled in different flow scenarios is detailed in the [Module Guide (MG)](https://github.com/omltcat/turbulent-flow/blob/main/docs/Design/SoftArchitecture/MG.pdf) (see Field Wrap-around section).

 The query result is saved as a NumPy array (`.npy` file) representing velocity vectors in a 3D meshgrid, with a shape of `(Nx, Ny, Nz, 3)` where `N` is the number of grid points in each direction, and the last dimension represents $x$, $y$, and $z$ components of the velocity vector.